lp1dev/PureJS-Material-Bootstrap/README.md

-# AngularJS-Material-Bootstrap
+# PureJS Material Bootstrap
-AngularJS and HTML/CSS bootstrap for websites with some Material Design inspirations
+Pure JavaScript and HTML/CSS bootstrap for websites with some Material Design inspirations.